 # Publish the pipeline first, so that we can reference it when defining the schedule published_pipeline = pipeline.publish() # Run twice a day, every day recurrence = ScheduleRecurrence(frequency='Day', interval=1, hours=[1, 13], minutes=) recurring_schedule = Schedule.create(ws, name='DailySchedule', description='Twice a day, at 01:30 and 13:30', pipeline_id=published_pipeline.id, experiment_name='IRunScheduledPipelines', recurrence=recurrence)

 Once you’ve run the code above, the new schedule should appear in the pipeline’s schedules list.

 In case you change your mind about the schedule, deactivating it is also done quite easily.

 # Disable/enable all schedules of a pipeline for schedule in schedules: schedule.disable() #schedule.enable()

 Scheduling pipelines like this is pretty straightforward, however if you need more flexibility in doing this there are other options too, such as using Azure Functions, Azure Logic apps, even from Azure DevOps release pipelines.

 If you’ve enjoyed this article, please do share the Twitter thread:

 I've written what was supposed to be a short-ish guide on Azure ML Pipelines, but got a bit sidetracked explaining my reasoning and turned into something quite a bit longer.
 I think it's significantly more valuable this way though. 🧵https://t.co/QoSzI8Qpmq— Vlad Iliescu (@vladiliescu) January 4, 2021

-And if want to learn more about using Azure Machine Learning in real-life, join my email list below.
+And if you want to learn more about using Azure Machine Learning in real-life, join my email list below.
 Reading my other pipeline-focused article detailing 3 ways to pass data between Azure ML pipeline steps will also help.
 See you soon! 👋